 Facts about supplements during pregnancy – and two of the most important ones

 For a woman, pregnancy is an amazing stage to be in, aside from some moments of discomfort, which is normal.
-The thing with it though is the confusion that accompanies it, particularly if it is the first pregnancy, and it can even overwhelm others.
+The thing with it though, is the confusion that accompanies it, particularly if it is the first pregnancy, and it can even overwhelm others.

-There is also a lot of information all over the internet, as well as many books that have been written on how women should manage their pregnancies, as well as advice on what to eat and stay healthy.
-Even though there is plenty of knowledge on the dangers of drugs, alcohol and seafood high in mercury is off limits, many women do not know that many supplements are not a good idea.
+There is also a lot of information all over the internet, as well as many books that have been written on how women should manage their pregnancies, as well as advice on what to eat and staying healthy.
+Even though there is plenty of knowledge on the dangers of drugs, alcohol and seafood high in mercury is off limits, many women do not know that many supplements is not a good idea.

 There is not a lot of information on what is safe or not, and this has made things harder, so read on to find out what to avoid as well as what is safe.

 Pregnancy is the stage of life when the nutrients you take in are not just for the benefit of your body, but also for the benefit of the fetus.
 The macronutrient needs of the body increase significantly during this stage, including the need for extra protein, carbohydrates as well as fats.